Documentary poetry

 Poets may arrange lines or phrases from the source texts to create poems, convey their interpretation of the documents through original poetry, or write poems that fall on the continuum between these approaches.
 Some poets work solely with text; others mix mediums or collaborate with musicians and visual artists.

 Although poets choose diverse sources and forms, many share a common purpose: seeking social change by breaking silences and bearing witness to injustice.
-Philip Metres offers an excellent overview of this pulse within poetry.
+My first encounter with docupoetry (before I knew what it was called) was "The Colonel."
+Philip Metres offers an excellent overview of this pulse within poetry in "From Reznikoff to Public Enemy" (2007) published by the Poetry Foundation.

 If this sort of poetry sounds familiar, you may have heard of it - or its kin - before.
 This poetic inclination shares traits with objectivist poetry (e.g. William Carlos Williams) and investigative poetry (e.g. Edward Sanders), and is sometimes called docupoetry.
 In a 2011 essay, poet Joseph Harrington declared it a genre of its own: "creative nonpoetry" (Docupoetry).